 Let’s look at a few ways digital signage can help boost customer experience and grow your bottom line.

-With digital signage, you can create powerful and engaging displays that attract window shoppers.
-You can take it up a notch by creating displays that move, like a video.
+With digital signage, you can create power, engaging displays attracting window shoppers.
+You can take it up by creating presentations that move, like a video.
 Interactive signs pique a shopper’s interest, encouraging them to walk in and check out your store.

-For instance, Bloomingdale’s put up this interactive display where you can try out sunglasses simply by standing in front of the display.
+For instance, Bloomingdale’s put up this interactive display where you can try out sunglasses simply by standing in front of the show.

 Shopify comes with built-in tools to bring more online shoppers to your store.
 Manage your Google Merchant Center listing without leaving your point of sale, show each product’s availability across all store locations, offer in-store pickup, and more.

 Even if you plaster your store with signage that talks about your brand, you only have so much space.
-Digital signage removes that limitation—you can tell your story the way you want.
+Digital signage removes that limitation—you can tell your story how you want.

-Retailers like Toms and Ben & Jerry’s are known more for their brands than their products.
+Retailers like Toms and Ben & Jerry’s are for their brands than their products.
 It’s the story that draws customers in and keeps them coming back.
-Digital signage frees up the square footage to tell that story right in your store, and offers you a high-tech, visual way to relay your brand story to shoppers.
+Digihownage frees up the square footage to tell that story right in your store, and offers you a high-tech, visual way to relay your brand story to shoppers.

 Share product information and upsell/cross-sell

 💡 PRO TIP: Try using apps to upsell and cross-sell more effectively.
-Apps like Marsello and Frequently Bought Together integrate with Shopify POS and recommend products to store staff based on what they’ve added to a customer’s cart, making it easier than ever to suggest relevant products, increase basket sizes and order value.
+Apps like Marsello and Frequently Bought Together integrate with the sales associates already doe staff based on what they’ve added to a customer’s cart, making it easier to suggest relevant products, increase basket sizes and order value.

 Bring your online efforts in-store

 Are you actively marketing your brand online?
 How about sharing some of those efforts in-store?
-If you’re collecting customer testimonials from online buyers, for instance, consider sharing them through a digital display.
+For instance, if you’re cand collecting customer te, testimonials from online buyers, consider sharing them through a digital display.
 Customers love social proof, and it can help them in their buying decision.

 Did you recently write a blog post about the top benefits of your product?
-Consider creating an infographic and sharing it through a digital display.
-Succinct content on the display can help customers instantly understand the advantages of buying the product; because they have to explain less, it also makes the sales associates’ job easier.
+Consider creating an infographic and sharing it through a, which can help them make buying decisions lay can help customers instantly understand the advantages of purchasing the product; because they have to explain less, it also makes the sales associates’ job easier.

 💡 PRO TIP: Offering in-store pickup as a delivery method at checkout is a great way to get more online shoppers to visit your store.
 To get started, enable local pickup availability in Shopify admin to show online shoppers whether a product is available for pickup at one of your stores.

-By simply adding engaging content on a screen near the register–to sign up and use your loyalty programs, download your brand’s mobile app, or sign up for the weekly newsletter—you can draw your customers closer.
+By simply adding engaging content on a screen near the register–to sign up and use your loyalty programs, download your brand’s mobile app, or sign up for the weekly newsletter—you can draw your customers closer by attracting your customers closer.
 The possibilities are endless.

-Since they’re already waiting in the queue, near-the-register displays are also a great place to play longer storytelling content that talks about your brand and its mission.
+Since they’re already waiting in the queue, near-the-register displays are also a great place to play longer stoyour brand and its mission.
 This not only engages the viewer, it also cuts down perceived wait times and helps create a better customer experience.

-📌 GET STARTED: Choose from hundreds of loyalty apps in the Shopify App Store and start rewarding shoppers for purchases they make both online and in-store.
+📌 GET STARTED: Choose from hundreds of loyalty apps in the Shopify App Store and start rewa building shoppers for online and in-store purchases.